Introduction

 Create your first Hugo site

-Now move into the site folder and create the Hugo project there:
+Move into the site folder and create the Hugo project there:

 |